Volunteers are integral to our organization. Below you will find details about our volunteer opportunities. We would love to have your help!

 Throughout the year, The CAC hosts several events for the children we serve and as fundraising opportunities.
 Indirect Volunteer opportunities include events such as the Back to School events in August, and the Holiday events in December, the Advocate Through Art Party, Spirit of Spring and various third party events.
 All Special Event Volunteers entering the building must have valid photo identification that will be scanned at the front desk.
 V-soft is the leading visitor management system for schools and community facilities; instantly screens for registered sex offenders in all 50 states.

-For more information or questions about volunteering at Special Events, please contact Jessica Creamer at Jessica.Creamer@cac.hctx.net.
+For more information or questions about volunteering at Special Events, please contact Danielle Igbani at Danielle.Igbani@cac.hctx.net.

 Below are a few examples of Special Event Volunteers:

-Summer Fun Activities - Sponsor a summer fun activity benefitting The Children's Assessment Center:
+Summer Fun Activities – Sponsor a summer fun activity benefiting The Children’s Assessment Center:

 Back to School – August

-Host a school supply drive benefitting The Children's Assessment Center
+- Host a school supply drive benefiting The Children’s Assessment Center